jonnonz1/nz-statute-book/acts/public/1995/domestic-violence-act-1995.md

   (c) to represent any other person (being a person to whom section 11 applies)—
     (i) in any proceedings on an application made, on behalf of that person, in accordance with section 11(2), for any order under this Act; or
     (ii) in any proceedings relating to or arising out of an order made, under this Act, on any such application made on that person’s behalf.
-(2) A lawyer appointed under this section may call any person as a witness in the proceedings, and may cross-examine witnesses called by any party to the proceedings or by the court.
+(2) A lawyer appointed under subsection (1)(c) may call any person as a witness in the proceedings, and may cross-examine witnesses called by any party to the proceedings or by the court.
+(2A) The fees and expenses of a lawyer appointed under subsection (1)(a) or (b) must— (a) be determined in accordance with regulations made under section 16D of the Family Courts Act 1980 or, if no such regulations are made, by the Registrar of the court; and
+  (b) be paid in accordance with that determination out of public money appropriated by Parliament for the purpose.
-(3) Fees for professional services provided by lawyers appointed under this section, and reasonable expenses incurred,— (a) may be determined in accordance with regulations made under this Act; and (b) are payable out of public money appropriated by Parliament for the purpose.
+(3) The fees and expenses of a lawyer appointed under subsection (1)(c) must— (a) be determined in accordance with regulations made under this Act or, if no such regulations are made, by the Registrar of the court; and
+  (b) be paid in accordance with that determination out of public money appropriated by Parliament for the purpose.
-(4) The bill of costs rendered by a lawyer appointed under this section must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may tax the bill of costs.
+(4) An invoice rendered by a lawyer appointed under this section for fees and expenses must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may decide to adjust the amount of the invoice.
-(5) If the lawyer is dissatisfied with the decision of the Registrar as to the amount of the bill, the lawyer may, within 14 days after the date of the decision, apply to a Judge of the court to review the decision; and the Judge may make such order varying or confirming the decision as the Judge considers fair and reasonable.
+(5) If the lawyer is dissatisfied with the decision of the Registrar as to the amount of the invoice, the lawyer may, within 14 days after the date of the decision, apply to a Judge of the court to review the decision; and the Judge may make such order varying or confirming the decision as the Judge considers fair and reasonable.

 ### 82 Power of court to call witnesses
 (1) In any proceedings before a court under this Act (not being criminal proceedings), the court may, of its own motion, call as a witness any person whose evidence may, in its opinion, be of assistance to the court.